CudoVentures/cosmos-gravity-bridge/readme.md

 Since we forked the project, there are several changes that we've made to the repo.
 They are described below

 ### Removed double bridge fee
 To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

+Wrong variable was used while creating a batch.
+This fix is all about correcting the wrong variable and passing the right one to the function.

 Prerequisites: https://github.com/CudoVentures/cosmos-gravity-bridge/tree/cudos-v0.0.29-fix-remove-hardcoded-bridge-fee-while-using-gbt